 Students must be enrolled full time (12 hours) in on-ground classes each semester to receive KWU institutional scholarship and grants.
 Institutional scholarships and grants will be reduced if a student moves off-campus.
-For more details, please contact the Office of Student Financial Planning located in Pioneer Hall, Room 285, via the K-Dub Hub.
+For more details, please contact the Office of Financial Aid located in Pioneer Hall, Room 190.